frederic-perez/AmE-dictionary/data/idioms.md

 __a motor mouth__ :two: A person who talks incessantly or irrepressibly. _You need to quit being such a motor mouth in the classroom!_
 __a necessary evil__
 __a night out__ :two: An evening spent having an enjoyable time away from home, as in a restaurant, theater, bar, or other such locations. _I never knew how much I would miss being able to have a night out once we had kids._
+__a no-no__ Something, typically an action, that is objectionable or prohibited.
 __a numbers game__
 __a people person__ :two: Someone who is particularly gregarious, affable, or outgoing; someone with great interpersonal communication skills. _The new manager is a real people person, there’s no doubting that; I just hope his management skills are up to snuff as well._
 __a piece of cake__ :two::hammer: